 What do you like about your look, whether or not it’s something “classically” beautiful?

 Growing up, I noticed that when my favorite aunt Lulu made a joke, her whole face crinkled into a beautiful smile.
 She was gorgeous and young-looking, but she also had these beautiful laugh lines.
-So, as a twelve-year-old, I would stand in front of the mirror and crinkle my face up, trying to get my own lines!
-Well, now I definitely have them, for better or worse, and every time I think, oh, man, why do I have so many under-eye wrinkles, my entire cheek is a wrinkle, etc., I think of Lulu and how much I have adored her smiling face my entire life and it makes me sort of proud of them.
+So, as a twelve-year-old, I would stand in front of the mirror and crinkle my face up, trying to get my own!
+Well, now I definitely have them, for better or worse, and every time I think, oh, man, why do I have so many under-eye wrinkles, my entire cheek is a wrinkle, etc., I think of Lulu and how much I have adored her smiling face my entire life and it actually makes me proud of them.

 What products do you pack when you travel?